xiaoli-dong/metaerg/README.md

 ```
 >perl $HOME/metaerg/bin/metaerg.pl --help
 ```
-Running MetaErg with the default parameters will output the final and intermediate results into a directory named metaerg.pl_ddmmyyyy directory
+Running MetaErg with the default parameters will output the final and intermediate results into a directory named metaerg.pl_ddmmyyyy:
 ```
 >perl $HOME/metaerg/bin/metaerg.pl --dbdir $home/db contig.fasta
 ```
-Running MetaErg with user defined output directory and file names
+Running MetaErg with user defined output directory and file names:
 ```
 >perl $HOME/metaerg/bin/metaerg.pl --dbdir $home/db --outdir mydir --prefix mycontigs contig.fasta
 ```
-With a user provided depth file, MetaErg can quantify the taxonomic, functional, and pathway compositions of multiple metagenomic samples.
-An example depth file, generated using "jgi_summarize_bam_contig_depths" from [MetaBat](https://bitbucket.org/berkeleylab/metabat) using BAM files, which are created by aligning the reads of each metagenomic sample separately to the contigs was included in the "example" directory.
+With a user provided "depth file", MetaErg can quantify the taxonomic, functional, and pathway compositions of multiple metagenomic samples.
+An example "depth file" is included in the "example" directory.
+The depth file was generated with the script "jgi_summarize_bam_contig_depths" from [MetaBat](https://bitbucket.org/berkeleylab/metabat) using BAM files.
+BAM files are created by aligning the reads of each metagenomic sample to the assembled contigs, using a program such as BBMap or bwa.
 ```
 >perl $HOME/metaerg/bin/metaerg.pl --dbdir $home/db --depth demo.depth.txt demo.fasta
 ```
-With a user provided protein expression level profile, MetaErg can also quantify functional, pathway profiles based on the active expressed protein genes from the metagenomic samples.
-An example protein expression profile was also included in the "example".
+With a user provided protein expression level profile, MetaErg can also quantify functional, pathway profiles based on actively expressed proteins.
+An example protein expression profile is also included in the "example" folder.
 ```
 >perl $HOME/metaerg/bin/metaerg.pl --dbdir $home/db --plevel demo.proteomics.txt demo.fna
 ```
 # Utility scripts
-MetaErg includes some utility perl scripts and they can be used to filter contigs by length, add bin ids to the predicated coding sequences, and generate input for VizBin program:
+MetaErg includes some utility perl scripts and they can be used to filter contigs by length, add bin identifiers to predicted coding sequences, and generate input for the VizBin program:
 ```
 #Filter out contig sequences shorter than 500bp
 >perl $HOME/metaerg/bin/filterContigByLength.pl contig.fasta 500
 ```
+#Create input files for vizbin
-Assume "mybindir" contains all bin files and each fasta format bin file contains all the contigs binned together.
-The bin files are named in the format of Bin.binid.fa.
-In the file name, the binid is the bin id number.
-The following command can generate input files for VisBin program to visualize the binning results.
+Let's assume you have a folder named "mybindir" which contains the contigs of each bin as a separate nt fasta file.
+Let's assume these fasta files have filenames such as "Bin.binid.fa".
+In the file name, "binid" is the bin id number.
+The following command can generate input files for the VisBin program, to visualize the binning results.
 ```
 >perl $HOME/metaerg/bin/getVizBinInput.pl -d mybindir
 ```
-The above command writes two files into the "mybindir":  "binned_concat.fasta" and "binned_annotation.list".
-In the VizBin application, the "binned_concat.fasta" can be uploaded to "File to Visualize" field and "binned_annotation.list" can be loaded to "Annotation file(optional)" field.
+This command writes two files into "mybindir": "binned_concat.fasta" and "binned_annotation.list".
+In the VizBin application, the "binned_concat.fasta" can be provided in the "File to Visualize" field and "binned_annotation.list" can be provided in the "Annotation file(optional)" field.

+#Extract annotation results for individual bins
-MetaErg can also extract the subset of annotation results and produce html summary pages from the previous total annotation without redoing the annotation:
+Let's assume you have annotated all the contigs of your metagenome.
+MetaErg can extract the subset of annotation results and produce html summary pages for an individual bin as follows:
 ```
-#Step1, extracting the gff format annotations for the contigs included in "subset.fasta" from the total metaerg dataset annotation:
+#Step1, extracting the gff-format annotations for the contigs included in "mybin.nt.fasta" from the total metaerg dataset annotation:
->perl $HOME/metaerg/bin/fastaContig2Gff.pl -c subset.fasta -g mydir/data/master.gff  > subset.gff
+>perl $HOME/metaerg/bin/fastaContig2Gff.pl -c mybin.nt.fasta -g mydir/data/master.gff  > mybin.gff

 #Step 2, generating the html reports for the extracted contig subset
->perl $HOME/metaerg/bin/output_reports.pl  -g subset.gff -f subset.fasta -o mysubsetdir
+>perl $HOME/metaerg/bin/output_reports.pl  -g mybin.gff -f subset.fasta -o mybindir
 ```
-Let's assume mybindir contains all the binning files: Bin.1.fa", "Bin.2.fa", "Bin.3.fa"... files.
+Let's assume mybindir contains many nucleotide fasta files, one for each bin: Bin.1.fa", "Bin.2.fa", "Bin.3.fa"... files.
 The following commands will:

 ```
 #Add bin id to the fasta format of the protein coding sequence and protein coding sequence id will be in the format of "binid_geneid"
 >perl $HOME/metaerg/bin/add_binid2cds.pl -d binning -c mydir/data/cds.faa -g mydir/data/master.gff

-# Add bin ids to master.tsv file  as the first column
+# Add bin ids to master.tsv file, as the first column
 >perl $HOME/metaerg/bin/add_binid2master_dot_tsv.pl -d binning -t mydir/data/master.tsv
 ```
-# MeteErg output directory layout
+# MetaErg output directory layout
 MetaErg writes the output files into a user defined or MetaErg autogenerated output directory.
 An example of the MetaErg output directory layout is as following:

 | Output        | Description|